 What you will study

-We offer a range of elective modules which will allow you to tailor your course to meet your needs.
-These modules take in the full range of academic expertise and active research interests within the School of Economics.
+We offer a range of elective modules and related pathways which will allow you to tailor your course to meet your needs.
+These modules and pathways reflect the full range of academic expertise and active research interests of members of staff within the School of Economics.

 The University provides its students with leading facilities, including our recently renovated Library and Learning Centre and a range of computer labs across campus.

 For students on this course, a designated computer lab is located at the heart of the School of Economics.
-You’ll have access to specialist software and have the chance to work and learn together with your peers.
+You will have access to specialist software and have the chance to work and learn together with your peers.

 Careers and graduate prospects

-Some of our masters graduates have embarked on careers in roles such as:
+Some of our masters graduates have recently embarked on careers in roles such as:

-- Analysts (finance, business, data, trade, and sales)
+- Analysts (finance, business, data, trade, investment, and sales)